-To ensure that income, deductions and credits are properly supported, the CRA may send you a letter requesting that submit you supporting documentation for one or more tax return line items.
-Unlike a paper return, if you file your return electronically you don't submit your information slips, receipts, or other documents that were used to prepare your tax return; however, the CRA may later ask to see them.
-Since almost nine of every ten taxpayers filed their income tax returns online in 2015, 14 CRA requests for additional information can be guite common.
+To verify that income, deductions and credits are properly supported, the CRA may send you a letter requesting that you submit supporting documentation for one or more tax return line items.
+Unlike a paper return, if you file your return electronically, you don't submit your tax information slips, receipts, or other documents that were used to prepare your tax return; however, the CRA may later ask to see them.
+Since over 90% of taxpayers had filed their 2023 income tax returns online 13, CRA requests for additional information may be quite common.